 Email designers create amazing emails by using the right email fonts.
 Sometimes they borrow web fonts that web developers use.
-This method allows them leveraging technology and creative copy at the same time.
+This method allows them to leverage technology and write original copy at the same time.

 Initially, web fonts were developed for websites and apps.
-These fonts can be used to communicate your branding on the website very easily.
+These fonts can communicate your branding on a website very easily.

-Email designers are not so lucky though.
-They are limited when it comes to fonts because there is only a handful of them which work properly in all email clients.
-But they realized that web fonts can help them out.
-So they can keep the visual identity consistent.
+Email designers are not so lucky.
+They are limited because there are only a handful of fonts that display properly in all email clients.
+But they realized that web fonts could help them out, and they can keep the visual identity consistent.

 Using the best email fonts might require having some coding skills.
-And, if you don't pay attention to the details you might miss the opportunity to communicate your message in the most effective way.
+If you don't pay attention to the details, you might miss the opportunity to communicate your message in the most effective way.